Delhi Police: Current organisation

 The Delhi Police is headed by a Commissioner of Police (CP), who is a senior officer of the Indian Police Service (IPS) holding the rank of Director General of Police (DGP).
 The Commissioner is appointed by the Government of India and reports directly to the Union Ministry of Home Affairs, as Delhi is a National Capital Territory.
 The Delhi Police is structurally divided into multiple specialized wings, each responsible for distinct aspects of policing and law enforcement.
 These include Law & Order, Crime, Traffic, Armed Police, Special Cell, Vigilance, Security, Intelligence Division, Economic Offences Wing, Human Resources Division, Police Transport, among others.
 Each of these wings is headed by a Special Commissioner of Police (Spl.
 CP), who holds the rank of Director General (DG) or Additional Director General (ADG).
+The department is governed under the Delhi Police Act of 1978.

 For the maintenance of law and order, the Delhi Police is divided into two zones—South (L&O) and North (L&O)—each headed by a Special Commissioner of Police (Spl.
 CP).
 These police zones comprise several police ranges led by Joint Commissioners or Additional Commissioners of Police, further divided into police districts headed by Deputy Commissioners of Police (DCPs).
 Each district includes multiple subdivisions, managed by Assistant Commissioners of Police (ACPs), and police stations, overseen by Inspectors designated as Station House Officers (SHOs).

 As of January 2019, the Delhi Police consists of 2 police zones, 6 police ranges, 15 police districts, and 66 police subdivisions, which include 178 territorial police stations.
 In addition, there are 7 railway police stations, 16 metro rail police stations, and 5 specialized crime units designated as police stations: the Economic Offenses Wing, Crime Branch, Special Cell, Special Police Unit for Women and Children (SPUWAC), and Vigilance.

+In December 2025, the Delhi Police was reported to have a shortage of over 9,200 personnel, with a sanctioned strength of 92,000, although the police to population ratio stood at close to 400 per 100,000 population, which is higher than national average of 153.
+According to Minister of State for Home Affairs Nityanand Rai, the vacancy ranged across DCP to constable ranks - 13 out of 60 for DCP, 125 out of 346 for ACP, 108 out of 1,453 for Inspectors, 300 out of 7,320 for Sub-Inspectors, 3,057 out of 23,724 for Head Constables, and 4,591 out of 50,946 for Constables.